Part I due by 11:59 p.m. on Thursday, February 13, 2025

 Hints:

-This function is somewhat similar to the mylen
+This function is somewhat similar to the the mylen

 function from

-lecture, but it needs to deal with a list instead of a string,
+lecture, but it needs to deal with lists instead of strings.

 You can find a modified version of mylen